Mark Nottingham

 What prevents that on the modern Internet?
 In many cases, it’s the humble Web browser, which selectively exposes capabilities to Web sites without offering full access to your computer.
 This is called a User Agent – software that acts on your behalf, representing your interests in your interactions with other parties.

-And while the Web browser is representing your interests, it’s also balancing them with the interests of the sites that you visit – it’s an agent for them too.
-They want the page to render in a predictable way, but some users want to use accessibility tools.
-People don’t want to be tracked, but sites need some indication of how their pages are consumed.
-For the Web, all of these delicate tradeoffs are made within a framework of shared principles and values and decided in transparent fora using consensus processes – namely, the relevant standards bodies (usually, the W3C or IETF).
-There’s also more than one Web browser, so you can choose the agent that best represents your interests – thereby creating market pressure to do so.
+While the browser represents your interests, it’s also balancing them against the sites you visit — it’s an agent for them too.
+Sites want predictable rendering; users want accessibility tools.
+Users don’t want to be tracked; sites need some signal of how their pages are consumed.
+These tradeoffs are negotiated in the open, through standards bodies like the W3C and IETF — and because there’s more than one browser, you can pick the agent that best represents you, which creates market pressure to do so.

 Despite those shortcomings, Web browsers are a good example of how user agency should be done.
 There are other platforms that aspire to represent users’ interests – for example, iOS and Android.
 These, however, are single implementations where all of the decisions are made opaquely by a lone corporation.
 The checks and balances on their power are very limited and very different to those on Web browsers.